 To fix problems found in simulations, go to the first browser tab — the EDIT Screen, and make changes to the supply chain model.
 Click on “Facilities”; and highlight the facility where a problem occurs.
 A dialog box appears, and you can click on the numbers in order to edit them.
 You may want to increase storage capacity at the facility, or reduce delivery amounts (drop qty).
 In other cases you may want to adjust production rates and delivery schedules.
 Take whatever actions you think are needed.
 You will see some actions work better than others (remember to click the “Update” button in dialog boxes when you make changes).

 Then go to the second browser tab — the SIMULATE Screen, and run a simulation.
 Click the browser refresh button or the “Reload Supply Chain” button to incorporate the changes you just made.
 Then click “Play” to run the simulation again.
 Depending on the changes you make, your supply chain simulation will run for additional days, and other problems will arise.
 Do whatever you feel you need to do to get the simulation to run for 30 days (as you make changes to your supply chain the Butterfly Effect will cause your simulation results to differ somewhat from others working on the same case study).

 In every case study the best way to explore and find good solutions is to go back and forth between editing the supply chain and simulating the results of those edits.
 Simulations show points of failure in the supply chain and provide data you can use to fix those problems.
 Edit the supply chain model to fix the problems.
 Then run the simulation again.
 Continue this iterative process until you get a supply chain model that performs well.

 SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
-Then if a change doesn’t work out, you can restore from a saved copy.
+Click “Save” button next to your model in Account Management screen.
+There is no “undo” but if a change doesn’t work out, you can restore from a saved copy.